hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 ## Stanford - Ribonanza RNA Folding 2nd place solution

-This repository contains the codebase to reproduce the 2nd-place solution to the Stanford - Ribonanza RNA Folding competition on kaggle.
+2nd-place solution to the Stanford - Ribonanza RNA Folding competition on kaggle.

 see https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460316 for more details